 Conroy was awarded a scholarship from the Dean’s Fund for Excellence and Innovation and chose to major in renewable materials and later added a second major in sustainability to further explore her life-long interest in sustainability.
 She participated in the SEEDS (Strengthening Education and Employment for Diverse Students) program, which matches students with a mentor and gives them opportunities to participate in hands-on research as an undergraduate.

-Conroy was matched with Professor Eric Hanson and worked on a project researching gender diversity within the forestry industry.
+Conroy was matched with Professor Eric Hansen and worked on a project researching gender diversity within the forestry industry.

 “I learned a lot through that research project,” Conroy says.
 “Within the wood science program we have quite a few female students, but when you look at the industry and when you do internships, there aren’t as many.
 Experiencing this during an internship I experienced made the study more real and relevant to me.”